 - Family days: Rides cost less on two family days, always on Tuesdays mid-fest.

 - Religious mass: On the first Thursday, Oktoberfest holds a traditional religious mass.

 - Brass band concert: On the second Sunday, there are traditional live bands at the foot of the Alps.

 - Gun salute: On the last Sunday, there is a gun salute to conclude the event on the Bavarian monument.

 Hotel reservations unsurprisingly skyrocket during Oktoberfest.
 Still, though, you may be able to get away with not breaking the bank if you plan far enough in advance and maintain some flexibility.

 Keep in mind that peak times (holidays, weekends, special days) will also be the most expensive at nearby hotels.
 The cheapest time to visit (and the best chance of actually finding a reservation) is during the second week of the festival.
 Booking a year in advance is ideal, but you may also come by deals as venues fill up and hotels ease up on their original prices.
 Cancellations are common this far in advance, so you may still score a great place with persistence.

 Beer Tent Reservations

-Placing a reservation is fairly straightforward and can be done online for most tents.
-However, the most popular days and tents will still require planning.
-Some beer tents accept reservations as early as November or December the proceeding year, and you should reserve by at least January and February.
-Confirmations are generally sent out around March.
+Placing a reservation at one of the beer tents is fairly straightforward and can usually be done online.
+Of course, visiting the most popular tents, especially on busy days, will inevitably require planning.
+Some tents accept reservations as early as November or December the year before, and you should reserve by at least January or February.
+Confirmations are generally sent out in March.